 The tone of Dan O’Brien’s article is hardly arrogant or even dogmatic.
 But what is disturbing is its banality.
 The banality with which it dispenses with an Irish nation.
 Much as one would sweep some dust into a dustpan and throw it in the bin.
 It is the tone of Official Ireland, which occasionally admits what it is doing and what it intends to do.
 But it never takes responsibility.
 It never acknowledges the scale and nature of its own treachery.

-Between the 1966 commemorations and the 2016 commemorations, we saw several decades of political violence.
+Between the comemorations of 1966 and those of 2016 we saw several decades of political violence.
 Nobody would like to see those again.
 But throughout Europe, leaders and governments are doing their damnedest, it would seem, to ensure just such political unrest, by making enemies of their own populations.
 By treating the human condition the way Hitchcock recommended we treat actors.
-That is, like cattle.
+That is like cattle.
 So in short, Dan O’Brien better be right.
 Official Ireland better be right.
 They better be justified in their complacency.
 For if they are wrong they will face difficult questions one day.
 They have told us that Ireland is an exception to global trends.
 Time will tell how deep that theory goes.